Help to care for the Cotswolds

 In return for your commitment, we offer support, training, equipment, travel expenses, and a huge sense of community and achievement.

-- complete the application form at Cotswolds Volunteer Wardens Application, GDPR & Image Consent Form May 2023
+- Complete the application form at Cotswolds Volunteer Wardens Application, GDPR & Image Consent Form December 2023

 - If you have any queries email firstname.lastname@example.org or telephone Becky Jones on 07738040456

 Glorious Cotswold Grasslands Volunteers

 Can you spare a few hours to help our wildflowers and other wildlife?

 Our Glorious Cotswolds Grasslands team are always looking for volunteers to help with our work.

 - Do you have a love for wildflowers?
 During the spring and summer we are always looking for help with botanical surveys of our sites.

 - Or would you prefer to help at one of our seed harvesting days in July and August?

 - Or want to keep fit?
 Join our autumn/winter Wednesday habitat management group.

 Our GCG volunteers help across the full range of programme activity, including scrub and habitat management, seed harvesting, seed sowing, and site surveying.
 No experience required, and all essentials (including tea and cake!) will be provided.